 LLMs don’t inherently “know” which sites are authoritative the way a search engine’s rankings do, but they infer trust through multiple signals, effectively E-E-A-T for AI.
 These include both intrinsic content credibility (does the page have accurate, well-sourced info?) and extrinsic reputation (is the site/domain known and respected?).
 Many LLM retrieval systems likely incorporate or overlay traditional search engine rankings as one input, but they also look at other cues:

 - Domain authority & content quality: If your site has a history of authoritative content, or if it’s a known entity (like a university site, a well-known publication, etc.), the AI may give it preference.
-For example, in Google’s AI snapshots, high-authority domains (NYTimes, NerdWallet, WebMD, etc.) often appear among cited sources.
+For example, in Google’s AI Overviews, high-authority domains (NYTimes, NerdWallet, WebMD, etc.) often appear among cited sources.
 This suggests that Google’s system still values site reputation when choosing what to show in AI results.
-Similarly, OpenAI’s browsing or Bing’s citation mechanism often leans on sources like Wikipedia or official sites for factual queries, implying those are considered trustworthy baselines.
+Similarly, LLM citation mechanisms often lean on sources like Wikipedia or official sites for factual queries, implying that those are considered trustworthy baselines.

 - Experience/Expertise signals: These might include things like author bios (if the AI can detect them), site affiliation (an article on an official government or medical site likely carries weight), or even reviews/ratings in the content.
 While LLMs don’t see PageRank, they do notice content that reads as professional and trustworthy.
 A page that confidently provides evidence-backed answers in an expert tone is more likely to be chosen than one with speculative or salesy language.
 In fact, LLMs have been observed cross-referencing multiple sources to validate claims, favoring pages that align with the consensus.
 If your content stands out as dubious (e.g., making claims that conflict with widely trusted sources without acknowledgement), it might be passed over.